 - Class 5.
-A Decorated Chocolate Cake Theme: 'Hedgehog'.
+A Decorated Cake Theme: 'Springtime on the Farm'.
 Decoration only to be judged. - Class 6.
-A Hedgehog House. - Class 7.
-A Tray of Growing Salad Leaves.
-Judged for colour. - Class 8.
-A poster about what farming means to you.
+A Garden Bird House. - Class 7.
+A container of growing herbs.
+2 or more varieties. - Class 8.
+A poster about how we can protect the countryside.
 Maximum size A4.